eelyel/discord-bot/README.md

 # Discord Bot

-A Discord bot with several available capabilities such as dice rolls, text-embedded search queries for multiple websites, and user pinging (WIP).
+A Discord bot with several available capabilities such as dice rolls and text-embedded search queries for multiple websites.

 ## Prerequisites